Xu Guangqi: Early life

 Xu Guangqi was born in Shanghai in Southern Zhili's Songjiang Prefecture on April 24, 1562, under China's Ming dynasty.
 At the time, Shanghai was merely a small walled county seat in the old quarter around the present city's Yu Garden.
 His family, including an older and younger sister, lived in the Taiqing Quarter at the south end of the town.
-Guangqi's branch of the Xus were not related to those who had passed the imperial examinations and joined Shanghai's local gentry.
+Guangqi's branch of the Xu clan were not related to those who had passed the imperial examinations and joined Shanghai's local gentry.
 His father Xu Sicheng (died c.
 1607) had been orphaned at age 5 and seen most of his inheritance lost to "Japanese" pirate raids and insolvent friends in the 1550s.

 At the time of Guangqi's birth, his father worked twenty mu (1¼ ha) or less south of the city wall.
 About half of this would have been used to feed the family, with the rest used to supplement his income from small-scale trading.
 By the time Guangqi was 6, the family had saved enough to send him to a local school, where a later hagiographer records him piously upbraiding his classmates when they spoke of wanting to use their education for wealth or mystical power.

-Instead, he supposedly advised, "None of these things is worth doing.
+Guangqi supposedly advised, "None of these things is worth doing.
 If you want to talk about the sort of person you want to become, then it should be to establish yourself and to follow the Way.
 Bring order to the state and the people.
 Revere the orthodox and expose the heterodox.
 Don't waste the chance to be someone who matters in this world."
 From 1569 to 1573, the family sent Guangqi to the school at the Buddhist monastery at Longhua.
 It is not recorded, but this school was probably a separate secular and fee-based institution for families too poor to hire private tutors for their sons.

 His mother died on May 8, 1592, and he undertook the ritual mourning period in her honor.
 His whereabouts over the next few years are uncertain but he seems to have failed the provincial exam at Beijing in 1594, after the mourning period was over.